Owen Paterson: Secretary of State for Environment, Food and Rural Affairs

-Paterson as Brexiteer
+Views on the European Union

 Retiring to the backbenches Paterson, long known for his Euroscepticism, supported the successful Leave.EU campaign.
 Throughout the campaign he was an active voice, setting out the reasons in his constituency for a decision to go it alone.
 On 26 June 2016, he spoke about his long friendship with colleague Sir Bill Cash MP, who has shared his ambition for Brexit.
 Earlier in the year, he spoke at an international forum outlining his vision for Britain outside the Union.

 In 2015, Paterson joined John Redwood to found internal pressure group Conservatives for Britain, which took pride of place at the party conference in Manchester pledging on the fringe to strive for independence from European interventionism; it formed the backbone of the Conservative effort for Leave.
 "If there are individuals in the cabinet who are not happy with the deal, they should be allowed to campaign", Paterson told The Daily Telegraph.
 He continued to be critical of David Cameron's attempts to negotiate a settlement with the European Union over net migration figures, an issue that featured highly in the referendum campaign.
 Following Paterson's return to the backbenches he remained an outspoken critic of the European Union, and was on the political advisory board of pro-hard Brexit advocacy group Leave Means Leave.

 In 2014, Paterson established UK 2020, an independent centre-right think tank, to develop policies to address challenging and complex public policy areas.
 In his role as chairman, he delivered a number of speeches and written op-eds in favour of GM crops, and against the European Union and "exaggerated" climate change forecasts.
 He announced in October 2019 that UK 2020 would be shut down.

 Paterson was also a subscribed supporter of the Conservative pro-Brexit European Research Group.